carroll school of management

 Carroll School students are also eligible to pursue a pre-medical course of study in addition to their management curriculum.

 Studying and living in another country enables students to broaden their horizons and experience a different culture, and Carroll School of Management students are encouraged to spend at least a semester studying abroad, usually during junior year.
 During the spring semester of freshman year, the Dean’s Office sponsors an annual program for management students interested in studying abroad; a subsequent fall semester program for first semester sophomores complements the first year program.
-All students interested in international study should visit the Office of International Programs early in their sophomore year and then the CSOM Undergraduate Associate Dean.
+All students interested in international study should visit the Office of International Programs early in their sophomore year and then the Carroll School Undergraduate Assistant Dean, Erica Graf.

-The Office of International Programs administers a growing number of programs for Boston College.
+The Office of International Programs administers a growing number of programs for Boston College including course-based summer programs for those who desire a shorter abroad experience or cannot go during the regular academic year.
 Carroll School of Management students may avail themselves of opportunities for study in excellent institutions in the Pacific Rim, continental Europe and the United Kingdom, South America, and Eastern Europe, among others.
 See elsewhere in this Catalog for a full listing.

-Students in the Honors Program, students with two concentrations, transfer students, and other students with special circumstances should plan their schedules carefully.
-Students in the Honors Program should seek advice on planning from the Honors Program Director.
-In order to receive permission to study abroad, students typically need a 3.2 grade point average.
+Students with two concentrations, transfer students, and other students with special circumstances should plan their schedules carefully.
+In order to receive permission to study abroad, students typically need a 3.0 grade point average.

 Pre-Law students need clear reasoning power, a facility for accurate expression, a mature balance of judgment, and the ability to appreciate the moral, social, and economic problems related to the administration of justice in modern society.
 The Carroll School of Management offers an ideal opportunity to develop these qualities both through the Liberal Arts Core and specialized management courses, notably those case style courses which place a premium on analytical powers and a capacity in both oral and written expression.

-Carroll School students interested in law should contact Dom DeLeo, Director of Alumni, Career Services, in the Career Center, and the University's prelaw advisor.
+Carroll School students interested in law should contact Amy DiGiovine, Assistant Director for Career Engagement, in the Career Center, and the University's prelaw advisor.